bbauska/UC-Davis-JS-Basics/readme.md

   alt="3.35 Slideshow with Cross Fade Effect - Part 7." />
 </p>

-Your script is working great, and you could just leave it the way it is, it's totally fine.
+Your script is working great, and you could just leave it the way it is, it&apos;s totally fine.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 575. example, duplicate code (319) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->